 Doing so, the noodles will most likely be stuck together.
-SO start your pot of water first thing and then add the pasta once you’re about 1/2 to 3/4 through this recipe.
+SO start your pot of water first thing and then add the pasta once you’re about 1/2 to 3/4 pound for this recipe.

 First toss pat dry 1 pound (16/20 size) of raw, peeled and deveined shrimp.
 Whether the tails are on or off is up to you.
-Then toss the shrimp with 2 tablespoons fajita seasoning.
+Season the shrimp with 2 tablespoons fajita seasoning.

 Next, heat 2 teaspoons olive oil in a 10 or 12-inch deep-sided skillet over medium-high heat until the oil starts to shimmer <—that’s how you will know it’s hot.
 You can also (carefully) hover your hand over the center of the pan to check.